arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ...     exec(file.read())
 ```

-If you prefere traditional methods of execution, following command can be used:
+If you prefer traditional methods of execution, following command can be used:

 ```bash
 python3 example_script.py